michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0026.md

 - v: engage for service under a term of contract
 - v: hold under a lease or rental agreement; of goods and services
 ### Family
-lease: leased, leases, leasing, lessee, sublease+;lessee: lessees;sublease: subleased, subleases, subleasing
+- lease: leased, leases, leasing, lessee, sublease+
+- lessee: lessees
+- sublease: subleased, subleases, subleasing
 ### Examples
 - Despite the complaints, the Vatican agency that oversees its real estate holdings approved a lease, and the restaurant quietly opened last week without public protests.
 - “This will be a very challenged leasing environment almost everywhere,” Mr. Parsons said.